Noise Levels in Wilmington Manor, DE | Find Quiet Neighborhoods With Our Sound Map

 Normal conversation an arm’s length away

-Western Wilmington Manor sounds about 33% louder than Eastern Wilmington Manor to the human ear, a 4.1 dBA gap.
+To the human ear, noise in northern Wilmington Manor sounds about 89% louder than in southern Wilmington Manor, a 9.2 dBA gap.
 Every 10 dBA roughly doubles perceived loudness.
 Within any of these directions, two homes a quarter mile apart can still differ by 10 or more dBA depending on how close they sit to a major highway.

 How far back from I-295 do you need to be?